erlage/rad/README.md

 Let's discuss these properties one by one,

-### routes:[]
+### routes[]

 This property takes list of Routes.
-A Route is more like an isolated Page that Navigator can manage.
+A Route is kind of an isolated Page that Navigator can manage.
 To define a Route, there's actually a Route widget:

 ```dart
 routes: [